Worship is at 10:30 a.m. We meet alternately in the sanctuary or in fellowship hall.

-Worship is at 9 a.m.
-Sometimes it’s in the sanctuary, and it’s fairly traditional.
-Sometimes it’s in fellowship hall, and it’s more lively.
+When we’re in the sanctuary, worship is fairly traditional.
+When we’re in fellowship hall, it’s more lively.
 We call that service Emmaus Road, or ER.
 You don’t have to be young to like it.

 Children are welcome in worship, and there is a special time devoted to them.
 We also provide a clean and attractive nursery for the youngest, and a Prayground in the worship area.
 That’s a space with kid-size table and chairs where kids can draw or color during worship.